 2. Constant harassment from timeshare hawkers & club promoters.

-But when my friend Shannon and I were searching for somewhere “beachy” to spend the 4th of July holiday (the summer before Covid-19 rocked the travel world), a $94/night rate at the Westin Cancun was just too tempting to pass up.
+But when my friend Shannon and I were searching for somewhere “beachy” to spend the 4th of July holiday, a super cheap rate at the Westin Cancun was just too tempting to pass up.

 So I put my unpleasant memories aside from visits more than a decade ago.
 Instead, I focused on the memories of beautiful beaches and the turquoise Caribbean Sea, determined to give the area another try.